ttlion/sdtDBNsGUI/README.md

 <p align="center">
   <img alt="Tab 1 of GUI" src="Menu1_img.png">
   <br>
-    <em>Tab 1 initial display</em>
+    <em>Initial display of Tab 1</em>
 </p>

-To learn an sdtDBN using this first tab, the CSV files with observations must be given (if only given dynamic observations, the program will learn a [tDBN](http://josemonteiro.github.io/tDBN/), without static attributes).
-The CSV input files with dynamic and static observations must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-formats).
-The remaining parameters can be tuned according to the user's needs.
+To learn an sdtDBN using this first tab, all learning inputs and parameters of the sdtDBN program should be specified:

+- The CSV files with observations must be given (if only given dynamic observations, the program will learn a [tDBN](http://josemonteiro.github.io/tDBN/), without static attributes);
+  - The CSV input files with dynamic and static observations must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-learn-an-sdtdbn-from-data-and-make-inference-in-the-learned-sdtdbn).
+- If the user wants to make restrictions in the sdtDBN, it should introduce the desired restriction in a CSV file in the proper field of the GUI (among the six options available at the bottom of the first tab);
+  - The CSV input files with restrictions to the sdtDBN network must be in the format explained in the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#input-files-to-make-restrictions-in-the-relations-of-the-sdtdbn).
+- The remaining parameters can be tuned according to the user's needs.

 For illustration, providing the following parameters: